Xavier vs. Seton Hall Predictions, College Basketball BetMGM Promo Codes, & Picks - December 23

 - The Pirates' +84 scoring differential (outscoring opponents by 7.0 points per game) is a result of putting up 75.6 points per game (168th in college basketball) while allowing 68.6 per contest (126th in college basketball).

-- Seton Hall connects on 5.4 three-pointers per game (328th in college basketball), 2.7 fewer than its opponents.
+- Seton Hall hits 5.4 three-pointers per game (328th in college basketball), 2.7 fewer than its opponents.
+It is shooting 30.8% from beyond the arc (288th in college basketball) and its opponents are shooting 33.9%.

-- Seton Hall has won the turnover battle on average this season, committing 11.5 per game (154th in college basketball) while forcing 12.7 (125th in college basketball).
+- Seton Hall has committed 1.2 fewer turnovers than its opponents, averaging 11.5 (154th in college basketball) while forcing 12.7 (125th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.